-The capacity to feel alongside someone; shared moments of resonance on the full emotional spectrum.
-Really caring about something or someone in a felt way.
+The capacity to really feel something; moments of resonance on the full emotional spectrum.
+Really caring about something or someone in a felt, practical way

 For The Benefit of All Beings

-The meta-meta heart state that over-rides everything else and is an important sentiment of all my writing and teaching.
-The willingness to show up, meet experience as it is and not be a Scrooge about what you’re going to get in return, for the benefit of all beings, including yourself
+The meta heart state that overrides everything else and is an important sentiment of all my writing and teaching.
+The belief that there is meaning and purpose in the Universe, even in the difficulties, and the willingness to embrace this and meet experience as it is for the benefit of all beings, including yourself

 Being able to accept things as they are, even when they are shitty.
 Opening to allow things to impact you emotionally without blaming yourself, other people or the world

 The capacity to retain an open mind and attitude towards someone or something, even when you disagree with them.
 An alternative translation of Loving Kindness.